RolandFaure/SRA-metagenome-sketches-databases/Hypervectors/README.md

             [--num_threads <int>] [--top_k <int>] [--help]
 ```

-Here, `--db` is the folder into which `hypervector_db.tar.xz` was extracted, not the folder containing the executables.
+Here, `--db` is the folder into which `hypervector_db.tar.gz` was extracted, not the folder containing the executables.

 This returns a TSV file with the top `k` most similar accessions in the SRA (up to 2023) ranked by Jaccard similarity.
 The three columns are:
 - Index of your query (if multiple hypervectors were queried)